It Started With Ale

 I’d like to have tasted MacCartie’s Dunedin beer.
 Modern brewers should remember him, and create a liquid tribute.
 There is plenty of direction in the Handbook how to that.
 Ideally he (or she) should be a brewer in Dunedin, NZ.
 No yarn.

-Note re images.
-The first was sourced from Coopers’ Brewery’s website, here.
-The second, from this New Zealand historical amenities conservation site which shows the city’s Octagon, c.
-1890.
-All intellectual property in or to the images belongs solely to the lawful owners or authorized users.
-Images are believed available for educational and historical purposes.
+Note: Image was sourced from Coopers’ Brewery’s website, here.
+All intellectual property therein belongs solely to the lawful owner.
+Used for educational and historical purposes.
 All feedback welcomed.